varunkumardev/amitmerchant1990.github.io/_pages/uses.md

 I use [KDE Connect](https://kdeconnect.kde.org/) to sync my files and clipboard across my Android phone and Ubuntu desktop.

 To make vector graphics, I use [Vectr](https://vectr.com/).

+When I need to compress images, I use [TinyPNG](https://tinypng.com/).
+It uses smart lossy compression techniques to reduce the file size of your PNG files.

 I take a lot of screenshots.
 For this purpose, I use [Flameshot](https://flameshot.js.org/) as my primary screenshot tool and [Zoho Annotator](https://www.zoho.com/annotator/) to take take screenshots while I'm on Chrome.